KananKarim/holbertonschool-shell/basics/README.md

 cd~ - go home dir
-ls -l - show dir in a long format ls -la - show also hidden file in long format
+ls -l - show dir in a long format ls -la - show also hidden file in long format ls -lna - Long format,with user and group IDs displayed numerically,And hidden files (starting with .)